-See below for our wide range of skid steer rentals and track loader rentals from United Rentals.
-Our small track loader and skid steer loaders for rent provide optimal power and performance on small-to-medium jobs where tighter space is a consideration.
+Whether you're breaking ground on a construction site, paving a new dirt path or transporting heavy loads around the jobsite, we have a skid steer or track loader to fit your needs.
 Skid steer loaders produce optimal power and performance on any job.
 These skid steer loaders — also known as skid loaders or uniloaders — are great for lifting, grading and leveling.
-Bobcat rentals can travel on paved or soft and sandy surfaces with options for wheeled or track-based mobility.
+Bobcat rentals can travel on paved or soft and sandy surfaces with wheeled or track-based mobility options.
 Their left wheels turn independently, letting the vehicle nearly turn in place and skid around sharp corners.
-For smaller jobs we offer mini skid steers and walk-behind skid steer rentals for your projects.
+For smaller jobs, we also offer mini skid steers and walk-behind skid steer rentals for your projects.

-- A skid steer and wheel loader may complete similar jobs, but they are not the same machine.
+A skid steer and wheel loader may complete similar jobs, but they are not the same machine.
 Skid steers are maneuvered by "skidding" the tires to turn, while wheel loaders can be maneuvered using a steering wheel.
 Some operations will use a skid steer in narrow locations on the site and a wheel loader in large, open areas.
 However, we offer compact wheel loaders that can reach those narrow locations.

-- Our skid steer loaders have a smooth-edge bucket that assists with more multipurpose applications, such as lifting materials, grading and leveling.
+Our skid steer loaders have a smooth-edge bucket that assists with more multipurpose applications, such as lifting materials, grading and leveling.

 Skid steer is the name of the equipment, but it's commonly referred to by the popular brand name, Bobcat.

-- A skid steer can serve many purposes in construction or industrial use — lifting and pushing, and it can help build up mounds or hills and level soils as well.
+A skid steer can serve many purposes in construction or industrial use — lifting and pushing, and it can help build up mounds or hills and level soils as well.
 The bucket can be used to move materials across the site, including hay bales, bags of concrete and more.
 You should ensure the bucket size and equipment fits the job you need it to do.
 A skid loader has tires and may get stuck in muddy or wet conditions.
 A track loader can float on top of mud and wet earth.

-- The size of skid steer depends on the job you wish to perform.
+The size of the skid steer depends on the job you wish to perform.
 The smallest skid steers typically have a rated operating capacity (ROC) of about 700 pounds and an overall weight of about 3,000 pounds.
 This smaller size is ideal for a homeowner project as it can usually fit through a walkthrough backyard gate.
 A very large skid steer can have an ROC in the 3,000-plus-pound range for someone who doesn’t have room for a full-size backhoe or wheel loader.
 Read more about the seven factors to consider when renting a skid steer from United Rentals.